TEAMMATES/teammates/devdocs/settingUp.md

 `Dev server` means running the server in your own computer.

 1. Fork our repo at https://github.com/TEAMMATES/repo.
 Clone that fork to your hard disk.
-2. Navigate to the directory where you cloned Teammates and run the following command:
+2. Navigate to the directory where you cloned Teammates and perform the following steps:
-   `./gradlew appengineRun`
+   * Copy and rename `gradle.properties.template` to `gradle.properties`
+   * Set `org.gradle.java.home` to the location where JDK 7 is installed
-   This command downloads all the dependencies required by Teammates and starts the dev server on `localhost:8888`.
+   * Run the following command: `./gradlew appengineRun` This command downloads all the dependencies required by Teammates and starts the dev server on `localhost:8888`.
    Depending on your network speed, the downloading of the dependencies might take a while.
    After some time, you should see this message on the console